European Patent Applications (ex-PCT)

 Do you have a pending international patent application (PCT) that you wish to convert into a patent in Europe?
 We can handle the filing and prosecution of your application during the European regional phase.

-If you have an invention, be it a new product or process, then it may well be patentable, and Albright Patents LLP are here to ensure that you maximise the protection available for your invention.
+If you have an invention, be it a new product or process, then it may well be patentable, and Albright IP are here to ensure that you maximise the protection available for your invention.

 European Patent Applications (ex-PCT)